ansible-collections/servicenow.itsm/CONTRIBUTING.md

 This command will take care of installing requirements and running them.

 ### Unit tests
-We use unit tests to test the logic and implementation of our helper functions and various Ansible plugins that are part of the Sensu Go collection.
+We use unit tests to test the logic and implementation of our helper functions and various Ansible plugins that are part of the `servicenow.itsm` collection.
 ```
 (venv) $ make units
 ```